 Making the decision to quit my job in 2013 and become a childminder is the best thing I’ve ever done, not just for myself, but for my family.
 My only regret is I didn’t do it sooner.

 Despite me being very passionate about my job, I sometimes get the feeling even some of my friends and family don’t actually know what a childminder does.
-One friend once said to me “…at least you don’t have to work everyday and can be at home with your kids”.
+One friend once said to me “…at least you don’t have to go to work everyday and can be at home with your kids”.

 Childminding is a LOT of work and it doesn’t just stop when the children go home for the day.
 There’s still daily diaries, observations, registers, planning etc to complete, as well as tidying and cleaning up at the end of the day and preparing for the next day….and somewhere in-between I need to find time to be with my own family and young children.

 What is a childminder?

 Childminding isn’t just an informal arrangement between friends to babysit their kids or pick them up from school.
 A childminder is a person who works from their own home, caring for children in return for payment for more than 2 hours a day.

 Childminders have to undertake the relevant local authority training course, be registered and inspected by the regional governing body (Ofsted in England, CSSIW in Wales and Care Commission in Scotland), be paediatric first-aid trained and run their own business by being self-employed.

 There are around 50,000 childminders in England and we’re often the first choice for many families looking for a home-from-home setting for their babies and wrap round care for school children.

 The number of childminders in the UK is actually declining with many citing the low pay, never-ending paperwork and pressure to teach (even though many of us are not trained to do so) as reasons for leaving the role.